A Brief History of UK Hydroseeding

 Before long other firms emerge such as BWD, Comtec, Hydraseeders and VEB (the latter taking its name from an earlier term for hydroseeding – Verge and Embankment Beautification).

-With the ongoing boom in road building and mine reclamation projects more firms offer hydroseeding, these include Thompson and EFG.
-Although BWD would exit the UK, it establishes its self as one of the first hydroseeding companies in Australia.
+The ongoing boom in road building and mine reclamation projects more firms began offering hydroseeding, these included Thompson and EFG.
+Although BWD would exit the UK, it established its self as one of the first hydroseeding companies in Australia.

-Donath also offered wood fibre hydro-mulch containing a green dye, gradually replacing the need for bitumen and wood-pulp mulchers.
+Donath also offers wood fibre hydro-mulch containing a temporary green indicator dye, gradually replacing the need for bitumen and wood-pulp mulchers.